swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 /// However, the semantics of how priority is treated are left up to each
 /// platform and `Executor` implementation.
 ///
-/// A Job's priority is roughly equivalent to a `TaskPriority`,
+/// A ExecutorJob's priority is roughly equivalent to a `TaskPriority`,
 /// however, since not all jobs are tasks, represented as separate type.
 ///
 /// Conversions between the two priorities are available as initializers on the respective types.